SAP-archive/teched2020-DAT162/README.md

-# Session ID - Session Title
+# DAT162 - Get the Most from Sensitive Data: SAP HANA Data Anonymization and Masking

 ## Description